Study load

 Intakes

-Through a blend of online learning and employment, you’ll be supported as you apply your clinical skills to patients who have urgent and complex care requirements.
+Through a blend of online learning and supervised clinical practice, you’ll be supported to apply clinical skills to patients with urgent and complex care requirements.
 This structure will support your study-work-life balance, allowing you to flourish in the different aspects of your life.
-Our Graduate Certificate in Health (Emergency Nursing) will help you build key skills and knowledge, tailored to the highly skilled, professional work you undertake in the field of emergency nursing.
+The Graduate Certificate in Health (Emergency Nursing) will prepare you for clinical leadership roles and enhance your professional practice capabilities.

 Course structure